Ohio River Monument

 Erected 1929 by The Ohio Valley Improvement Association Herbert Hoover, President of the United States.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Albert Bettinger (here, next to this marker); John L. Vance (here, next to this marker); Donald A Spencer Overlook (here, next to this marker); Battery F, 136th Field Artillery, A.E.F. (within shouting distance of this marker); Eden Park Vietnam Memorial (about 600 feet away, measured in a direct line); Frederick W. Galbraith (about 800 feet away); Mt.
-Adams Pilgrim Chapel (approx. ¾ mile away); Ida Street Bridge (approx. ¾ mile away).
+Albert Bettinger (here, next to this marker); John L. Vance (here, next to this marker); Donald A Spencer Overlook (here, next to this marker); Battery F, 136th Field Artillery, A.E.F. (within shouting distance of this marker); Eden Park Vietnam Memorial (about 600 feet away, measured in a direct line); Frederick W. Galbraith (about 800 feet away); Peebles Corner (approx. 0.7 miles away); Mt.
+Adams Pilgrim Chapel (approx. ¾ mile away).
 Touch for a list and map of all markers in Cincinnati.

 Credits.
 This page was last revised on June 12, 2019.
-This page originally submitted on June 10, 2019, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 73 times since then.
+It was originally submitted on June 10, 2019, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 171 times since then and 14 times this year.
 Photos: 1, 2, 3, 4. submitted on June 10, 2019, by Rev. Ronald Irick of West Liberty, Ohio. • Andrew Ruppenstein was the editor who published this page.